nonblocking/mashroom/CONTRIBUTING.md

 If you are interested in making *Mashroom Server* better, you can submit a pull request.

-To setup a development environment Node.js >= 20 is required.
+To set up a development environment, Node.js >= 22 is required.

 After cloning the repository run